John Kumah: Personal life

 John Kumah married Apostle Lilian Kumah, the Founder and Senior Pastor of Disciple of Christ Ministries Worldwide, in 2007.
 They had six children.

 Philanthropy

 In August 2022, John Kumah made payments for five different sets of prostheses for some victims of road accidents.
 They were Peter Mensah and Moses Addai.

 In March 2024, he donated GH₵120,000 (roughly US$9,400 at the time) towards repairing the boys' dormitory at Ejisu Senior High Technical School.

 Death

-John Kumah died after a short illness in Ghana, on 7 March 2024, at the age of 45.
+John Kumah died after battling Multiple Myeloma for a short time in Ghana, on 7 March 2024, at the age of 45.
 Kumah's burial took place on May 18, 2024, in Onwe, his hometown, which was also the location where his one-week observation ceremony was held.